wp-plugins/wp-e-commerce-dynamic-gallery/readme.txt

 = Product Variation Images =

 * The Only WP e-Commerce Product gallery that shows Variation images in gallery when the variation or combination of variations is selected by user.
-* Check this incredible new Pro Version feature out on our <strong>[DEMO SITE](http://wpeccompare.a3dev.net/products-page/clothes/plain-t-shirt)</strong>
 * Front end Users see Product variation images in gallery as they select options.
 * Show Multiple images per variation.
 * Exclude Variation images from main gallery - only show when variation is selected.